fivetran/terraform-provider-fivetran/docs/resources/connector.md

 - `app_sync_mode` (String) Field usage depends on `service` value:
 	- Service `itunes_connect`: Whether to sync all apps or specific apps.
 - `append_file_option` (String) Field usage depends on `service` value:
+	- Service `aws_cost_report`: If you know that the source completely overwrites the same file with new data, you can append the changes instead of upserting based on filename and line number.
 	- Service `azure_blob_storage`: If you know that the source completely over-writes the same file with new data, you can append the changes instead of upserting based on filename and line number.
 	- Service `box`: If you know that the source completely over-writes the same file with new data, you can append the changes instead of upserting based on filename and line number.
 	- Service `dropbox`: If you know that the source completely over-writes the same file with new data, you can append the changes instead of upserting based on filename and line number.